Skip to main content

 How to Edit a Mystery

 Before we cover “How to Edit a Cozy Mystery”, I’d like to introduce Ryan Rivers.
-Ryan is enrolled in the 2021 October Fictionary Certified StoryCoach program and is a developmental editor, specializing in mystery and crime fiction.
+Ryan is enrolled in the 2021 October Fictionary Certified StoryCoach program and is a developmental editor, specializing in mystery fiction and crime fiction.

 So over to Ryan…